HTC unveils portable Vive Flow immersive glasses for relaxation

 HTC is taking virtual reality in a new direction today with the portable Vive Flow immersive glasses.
 The Vive Flow looks more like compact and lightweight augmented reality glasses, but it has a wrap-around cloth barrier that creates your own personal VR enclosure.

-As such, the glasses are a kind of hybrid between AR and VR, and they’re meant be worn for a longer time so that people can use them to find moments to relax, refresh, and restore.
+As such, the glasses are a kind of hybrid between AR and VR, and they’re meant to be worn for a longer time so that people can use them to find moments to relax, refresh, and restore.

 Designed with comfort and portability in mind, Vive Flow lets people find moments of calm and well-being for themselves throughout the day, including meditating with apps like Tripp, or taking a scenic, immersive drive down Route 66 with MyndVR’s original series: A Road to Remember.
 Overall, I thought the device was very well done.